JeffAMcGee/www/content/underscore-any.md

 2. IE 8 is a pain.
 3. Regression tests are awesome.

-I suppose we really didn't learn that much here, but it was fun.
+I suppose we really didn't learn that much here, but at least it was fun.